 For this reason, many people affected by the condition seek alternative pocket-friendly treatment plans.

-In recent years, cannabidiol (CBD) has emerged as a natural remedy for many health conditions.
+In recent years, cannabidiol (CBD) has emerged as a potential natural remedy for the symptoms of many health conditions.
 It’s touted to have anti-inflammatory, antioxidant, and pain-relieving properties, among many others, which can help alleviate the symptoms of most ailments.

 With this in mind, let’s see how CBD can help with arthritis.